Hotel target market segmentation: types of travellers in the hotel industry

 Hotel target market segments include characteristics such as:

-Segmenting types of travellers helps with both marketing before their stay, and impressing them during their stay.
+Segmenting types of travellers help with both marketing before their stay, and impressing them during their stay.

 For instance, if you segment your market to retirees, you might find that this group of people are searching for relaxing hotels, where airport transfers and scheduled meals and activities are provided.

-On the other hand, if you find that your hotel target market are young backpackers, this might mean that they’re likely searching for adventure, variability, and budget services.
+On the other hand, if you find that your hotel’s target market is young backpackers, this might mean that they’re likely searching for adventure, variability, and budget services.

-There are a wide variety of hotel target market segments, some of which are broad, others more specified.
+There is a wide variety of hotel target market segments, some of which are broad, others more specified.
 Drilling down on the characteristics we mentioned above is how hoteliers define the various segments.

 Hotel target market segments examples – types of travellers segmented into broad groups: